Call us! 541-318-5211

 541-.318.5211

 Print-heads build up ink that dries, and that then turns into a cement-like substance that a normal cleaning will not fix.
-For $39 we run a strong solvent through to dissolve the cement-like ink and if that doesn't work then your print-head is worn out and you will need a new printer.
+For $20 upfront, we run a strong solvent through to dissolve the cement-like ink and if that works it's just an additional $20 on pick up.
+If it doesn't work then your print-head is worn out and you will need a new printer.
 Contact us today (Local only) to see if we can help you.